 The standards are rated as exceeded, met, or not met.
-Most standards have between 1 - 20 provisions.
+Most standards have between 1 - 20 plus provisions.
 To achieve compliance on any given standard, the facility must achieve 100% compliance with each provision within the standard.
-The Auditor used the Department of Justice Final Rule for PREA Standards published in May 17, 2012.
-Forty-five (45) Prisons and Jails Standards were audited.
+The auditor used the Department of Justice Final Rule for PREA Standards published in May 17, 2012.
+Forty-five Prisons and Jails Standards were audited.

-The PREA Coordinator was very knowledgeable about the PREA requirements and the implementation of processes and systems.
+The facility PREA coordinator and the facility PREA compliance manager were very knowledgeable about the PREA requirements and the implementation of processes and systems.

 Corrective actions, specific detail about deficiencies or concerns regarding findings may appear in the standard-by-standard discussions in the main body of the report.
-If the facility does not correct stated concerns within 45 days before the Auditor releases the interim report this will start the corrective action process.
-If the facility corrects the stated concerns within the 45 days and the Auditor agrees, then the final report will be released.
+If the facility does not correct stated concerns within 45 days before the auditor releases the interim report this will start the corrective action process.
+If the facility corrects the stated concerns within the 45 days and the auditor agrees, then the final report will be released with the corrective action list on the final report.